-There are many variables to contemplate when you buy a new furnace:
+There are many variables to contemplate when you purchase a new replacement furnace:

 - How much is your budget for a new furnace?

 - What can you afford in monthly heating bills?